Timen678/hack-the-box-writeups/README.md

 ## Hbox writeups
-Answers are left out for obvious reasons.
+Answers are left out for obvious reasons

 ## Kali Linux time-savings and best practice to make Mati Aharoni proud

-Store your target IP address and information that you'll frequently use into variables.
+Store your target IP address and information that you'll frequently use into variables
 export <var_name>=<store>
 To access the stored data
 $var_name